andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 \setlength\kashidadepth{\depthof{\textarabic{ـ}}}
 ```

-This means that this method does not give good results for typefaces in which the letter connection is raised above the baseline.
+This method will not give good results for typefaces in which the letter connection is raised above the baseline.
 This is the case with Geeza Pro, for example, a typeface included in OSX.
 (This could be fixed provided there is a reliable way of measuring how much the letter connections, and by extension the kashida character, is raised above the baseline.)
-The method presented here will work fine with most simple *nasx* typefaces, however, such as
+The method presented here will, however, work fine with most simple *nasx* typefaces, such as
 [Lateef](https://www.sil.org/resources/software_fonts/lateef),
 [Scheherazade](http://software.sil.org/scheherazade/),
 and [Simplified Arabic](https://www.microsoft.com/typography/fonts/family.aspx?FID=261), as well as with any mono-spaced Arabic font.

 Note also that these measurements will change any time the font size changes, so that the above command should be run again after any command that changes the font size.
-Alternatively, and preferably, these commands could be redefined to run
+Alternatively, and preferably, any size-chinning command could be redefined to run the code below and thereby reset the kashida measurements.

 ``` tex
 \setlength\kashidaheight{\heightof{\textarabic{ـ}}}
 \setlength\kashidadepth{\depthof{\textarabic{ـ}}}
 ```

-and thereby reset the kashida measurements.

 ### Defining the kashida command